gobjects.h

 string is usually one of the predefined color names:

-The case of the individual letters in the color name is ignored, as
+BLACKBLUECYANDARK_GRAYGRAYGREENLIGHT_GRAYMAGENTAORANGEPINKREDWHITEYELLOWThe case of the individual letters in the color name is ignored, as

 are spaces and underscores, so that the color DARK_GRAY

-can be written as "Dark Gray"
+can be written as "Dark Gray".

 Usage: